 Van Gogh Bridge at Lake Anne, Reston

 Our focus at Lake Anne is just a few trees, but the location is so picturesque it’s one of our favorite places to see cherry blossoms in Northern Virginia.

 Head to Lake Anne Plaza in Reston, and walk along the lake until you reach the Van Gogh bridge.
 The weeping cherry trees by the bridge are a perfect photo spot.
 If you crosse the bridge and look back you can admire the bridge, the beautiful trees, and the high-rise behind where Reston founder Robert E. Simon lived.
 During your visit, check out the hidden art of Reston installed at Lake Anne.
 Ah, suburban living.

-More Places to Visit Cherry Blossoms in Virginia
+More Places to See Cherry Blossoms in Virginia

 Green Spring Gardens: Green Spring has several cherry trees along with other spring flowers, a children’s garden, and an indoor shop and library.